Church and Convent of Saint Antony and Chapel of the Third Order: Structure

 The Church and Convent of Saint Antony is built on two stories and has a single nave, chancel, and transverse sacristy.
 The façade has windows with carved stonework frames and a galilee with five stonework arches over towers with pyramid-shaped tops.
 The pyramids are covered in blue and white tiles in a zig-zag pattern.

 The nave has twenty-four figurative azulejos tile panels representing all sixteen miracles of Saint Anthony.
 The chancel has a jacaranda railing, a marble floor with diamond geometric shapes, and a barrel vault ceiling with a medallion.
 The sacristy has a flat ceiling with a medallion and is completely covered with azulejos tiles.
 Access to the sacristy was built through a three-part arch.
 All tiles used are Portuguese from the second half of the 18th century.

 The convent was built on two floors around a small cloister surrounded by galleries with arches and Tuscan columns.
 The Third Order chapel was built around another open courtyard.

 Protected status

 The Church and Convent of Saint Antony and Chapel of the Third Order was listed as a historic structure by the National Institute of Historic and Artistic Heritage in 1941.

 Access

-Entry to the Church and Convent of Saint Antony and Chapel of the Third Order was prohibited by the State of Bahia due to the instability of the structure.
+Entry to the Church and Convent of Saint Antony and Chapel of the Third Order has been prohibited by the State of Bahia due to the instability of the structure.
 The grounds are open to the public and may be visited.